 What is perioral dermatitis?

 Perioral dermatitis is a common facial skin problem in which groups of itchy or tender small red papules (bumps) appear around the mouth.
-The papules spare the skin bordering the lips (which then appears pale) but develop on the sides of the chin, then spreading to include upper lip and cheeks.
+The papules spare the skin bordering the lips (which then appears pale) but develop on the sides of the chin, and then spread to include upper lip and cheeks.
 The surrounding skin may be pink, and the skin surface often becomes dry and flaky.

 When provoked by topical steroid use, perioral dermatitis is often called steroid rosacea.

 Periorificial dermatitis is the name used for the same disorder when it spreads to sites other than around the mouth.
 These include:

 - Around the nose

 - On the eyelids and around the eyes (periocular dermatitis)